 This re-designed transducer by Tactile Labs is a new version of Haptuator Original, with larger rated bandwidth, higher acceleration output, and the similar size and weight.
 Like other Haptuators, it can be driven as a common loudspeaker and is compatible with most audio amplifiers.

-This new version provides flexible disassemble/reassemble structure, which can greatly benefit the user to attach it to objects.
-Meanwhile, it is also more economic than the previous versions.
+This version provides flexible disassemble/reassemble structure, which can greatly benefit the user to attach it to objects.

 Multi-channels amplifier to drive maximum 4 Haputators individually.
 Each channel can output up to 10W derived from the input audio signal.
 Size of PCB is 70 mm length and 60 mm width.

 Haptuator™ Planar is a miniature, planar version of the original Haptuator.
 In addition to the same 50-500Hz high bandwidth characteristics as the original Haptuators, the Haptuator Planar consists of a soft surface specifically designed to directly stimulate the skin.
 The 6mm low profile and the 1.8 grams light weight allow it to be embedded in small devices.
 Its patent-pending planar structure allows it to have comparable performance and similar impedance as the original Haptuator.
 It is compatible with common audio amplifiers designed for loud speakers.